 Ensure alignment through consistent monitoring and feedback.

-Ultimately, a well-aligned commission structure can elevate both individual and organizational performance.
+Ultimately, a well-aligned can elevate both individual and organizational performance.
 It steers account managers towards activities that yield strategic value, integrating goals into compensation plans to foster a unified direction across the organization.

 The Psychology of Motivation in Sales Compensation